 What you can do

-When you are in hospital, you need to show your Hospital Passport to doctors and nurses looking after you.
+When you are in hospital, you need to show your Hospital Passport to the Doctors and Nurses looking after you.
 This will help them to give you the best possible care.

-You can also take your Hospital Passport with you when you are visiting your GP (doctor), dentist, podiatrist or any other health care professional.
+You can also take your Hospital Passport with you when you are visiting your GP (Doctor), Dentist, Podiatrist, Optician, or any other Health Care Professional.